V-Sekai/manuals/docs/decisions/20211130-avoid-avatar-breaking-by-following-quality-checklist.md

 * Auto generate spring bones via https://fujisunflower.booth.pm/items/2087178
 * Check eyes
 * Check Jaws
-* Feet to the origin from center of mass
-* Cursor to world origin
-* Change to origin
-* Move to below feet
-* Move object origin to origin
 * Adjust spring bones limits
 * Check transparent glasses etc.
 * Run mesh mush at 80 degrees twist on all vertices